aaronm7n/Messenger_App/README.md

 ## Overview

-Currently doing the indidual assignment 1.
+Currently working on the basis of our project.

 ## System Analysis